RobolinkInc/doc-v2/docs/codrone-edu/python/07-Sensors/24-load_classifier.md

 ##### Parameters
 **dataset**: An optional parameter to load a custom color set.
-If no color set is given then the default color set will be used.
+If no color set is given then the default color set will be used. <br />
 **show_graph**: An optional boolean parameter that will show a graph of the color set data.
-The default value is False.
+The default value is False. <br />

 ##### Returns